pathunstrom/splash-pathunstrom/README.md

-# splash-pathunstrom
+# The Splash

-A splash screen for Piper Thunstrom's ppb-video games.
+A reusable splash screen for Piper Thunstrom's games.

+No license is included intentionally, only games written by Piper Thunstrom (piper.thunstrom.dev) may use this splash screen.